Two-factor authentication

 You can disable two-factor authentication in the Settings > My preferences page of your account:

-Can't login?
-If you've changed your phone number or lost your phone, please chat to us at Beacon HQ and we can disable it on our end (We will need to verify that you are definitely you!).
+If you're the only admin, please chat to us at Beacon HQ and we can disable it on our end (We will need to verify that you are definitely you!).

 Frequently asked questions